ketiVision/2K2K/README.md

 ### Download Instructions
-Dataset is encrypted to prevent unauthorized access.
+Dataset is encrypted to prevent and track unauthorized access.

 Please fill the [request form](./2K2K_Agreement.pdf) and send it to Ju Hong Yoon (jhyoon@keti.re.kr) and cc Min-Gyu Park (mpark@keti.re.kr).